NoobTaco/NoobTacoUI-ElvUI/README.md

 -   **WoWup:** [[link](https://wowup.io/addons/2)]
 -   **WoW Interface:** [[link](https://www.wowinterface.com/downloads/info25744-NoobTacoUI.html)]

-**Need Help?**
+**Need Help?
+Found a bug?
+Have a feature request?**

 Encountered a bug or have a feature request?
-Head over to the dedicated issue tracker on the NoobTacoUI GitHub repository: [link]
+Head over to the dedicated issue tracker on the NoobTacoUI GitHub repository: [link](https://github.com/NoobTaco/NoobTacoUI/issues/new)

 **Let NoobTacoUI enhance your WoW journey!**